Probating a Copy of a Will in New York

 SCPA § 1407: The Statutory Framework for Lost Wills

-New York's procedure for probating a lost will is governed by SCPA § 1407.
-The statute requires the proponent to prove three elements:
+New York's procedure for probating a lost or destroyed will is governed by SCPA § 1407.
+A lost will may be admitted to probate in New York only if all three of the following are established:

 1. The will has not been revoked.

-2. Its execution is proved in the manner required for a will found at the testator's death.
+2. Its execution is proved in the manner required for the probate of an existing will.

 The Presumption of Revocation

-The proponent of a lost will must rebut this presumption with evidence showing that the will was lost (not destroyed by the testator) or that the testator's intent to keep the will in force continued until death.
+The proponent of the lost will bears the burden of rebutting this presumption with affirmative evidence that the will was lost rather than deliberately revoked, or that the testator's intention to keep the will in force continued until death.
 Evidence used to rebut the presumption includes:

-• Statements by the testator confirming the will remained in force.
+• Statements by the testator confirming that the will remained in force.

-• Evidence that the will was kept somewhere other than in the testator's exclusive possession.
+• Evidence that the will was kept somewhere other than in the testator's exclusive control.

 • Evidence of fire, flood, theft, or other accidental loss.

-• The continuing consistency of the testator's stated intentions with the lost will.
+• Continuing consistency between the testator's stated wishes and the terms of the lost will.

-• Lack of any prior will or revoking document.
+• The absence of any later will or revoking instrument.

 Proving Due Execution

 • Witness testimony.
-The will witnesses testify to the formalities they observed at the signing.
+The attesting witnesses testify to the formalities they observed at the signing.

 • Drafting attorney testimony.
-The attorney who supervised the signing testifies to the procedure followed.
+The supervising attorney testifies to the execution ceremony, which can give rise to a presumption of regularity.

 • The self-proving affidavit.
-If the copy includes a copy of the self-proving affidavit, the affidavit may itself prove due execution.
+If a copy of the SCPA 1406 self-proving affidavit survives, it can establish due execution on its own.

-• Standard practice evidence.
-Where the drafting attorney can testify to consistent execution practices, that supports the inference that the formalities were followed.
+• Evidence of standard practice.
+Where the drafting attorney can describe a consistent execution routine, that supports an inference the formalities were followed.

 Proving the Contents

-• The drafting attorney retained the original but the attorney has died or retired, and the firm no longer has the records.
+• The drafting attorney retained the original, but the attorney has died or retired and the firm no longer has the file.

 • The testator stored the will at home and the home was damaged by fire or flood.

-• The testator moved repeatedly during life and the will was lost in moves.
+• The testator moved repeatedly and the will was misplaced during a move.

-• The testator's estate file is incomplete and the will cannot be located despite diligent search.
+• The will cannot be located despite a diligent search of the testator's records.

-• A family member who knew where the will was stored has died, and the location was not communicated to the executor.
+• The family member who knew where the will was stored died without telling the executor.

-• The testator entered a nursing home and personal property was sent to storage where it was lost.
+• The testator entered a nursing home and personal property went to storage, where the will was lost.

 The Search Requirement

-Before petitioning to probate a lost will, the proponent should conduct a thorough search for the original.
+Before filing a lost-will petition, the proponent must conduct a thorough search for the original and describe those efforts in detail in the petition.
+A perfunctory search will not satisfy the Surrogate's Court.
 Reasonable search efforts typically include:

-• The testator's home, with attention to safes, file cabinets, desk drawers, and other likely storage locations.
+• The testator's home — safes, file cabinets, desk drawers, and other likely storage spots.

-• The drafting attorney's office (the attorney may have retained the original).
+• The drafting attorney's office, which may have retained the original.

-• Safe deposit boxes the testator may have rented.
+• Any safe deposit boxes the testator rented.

 • Storage units and other off-premises storage.

-• The Surrogate's Court where the testator may have deposited the will during life.
+• The Surrogate's Court, where a testator may have deposited the will during life under SCPA § 2507.

 • Friends and family members who may have been entrusted with the document.